bhits/admin-portal-ui/README.md

 ### Commands

-This is a [Spring Boot](https://projects.spring.io/spring-boot/) project and serves the project via an embedded Tomcat instance, therefore there is no need for a separate application server to run it.
+This is a [Spring Boot](https://projects.spring.io/spring-boot/) project and serves the project via an embedded Tomcat instance.
+Therefore there is no need for a separate application server to run it.

 + Run as a JAR file: `java -jar admin-portal-ui-x.x.x-SNAPSHOT.jar <additional program arguments>`
 + Run as a Docker Container: `docker run -d bhits/admin-portal-ui:latest <additional program arguments>`